25

 It's been theorized that Tetris, when played soon after a traumatic event, can help disrupt the formation of traumatic memories 1.
 The proposed mechanism is that playing the game -- a mental and visual task -- within six hours of the event can take up some of the resources the brain would otherwise use to form the trauma.

-Other studies show that it can even help with trauma in a sustained sense 2.
+Other studies show that it can even help with trauma in a sustained sense 2 -- that is, when played long after the event, in conjunction with other treatments of course

-I also hear something about some country using Tetris to help recent car crash victims as a test of this research but I can find it right now.
+I also heard something about some country using Tetris to help recent car crash victims in response to this research but I can find it right now.

 Still playing Arc Raiders, I've settled into a rhythm of very casually looting or doing easy trials solo, and then throwing away actually good gear in duos/trios with friends where kill-on-sight is more or less the norm now.
 The expedition to wipe progress in exchange for some minor permanent boosts is coming up but I quite like having some decent blueprints and don't play enough to justify needing to get lucky with them again.
 There's another update coming tomorrow which will introduce a snowy weather condition, and I love snowy maps in post-apocalyptic settings (I still miss you Division 1 Survival) so that should be a good time.